nightingaleproject/vital_records_fhir_messaging_ig/README.md

 2. Return of coded causes of death, race, and ethnicity information from NCHS to vital records jurisdictions.

 ## Relationship to Previous Work
-This FHIR Implementaiton Guide supersedes a previous descriptioin of the Vital Records FHIR Messaging interface that can be found [here](https://github.com/nightingaleproject/vital_records_fhir_messaging).
+This FHIR Implementation Guide supersedes a previous descriptioin of the Vital Records FHIR Messaging interface that can be found [here](https://github.com/nightingaleproject/vital_records_fhir_messaging).
 All maintenance of content since November 2021 is taking place in this document only.

 ## Browsing the FHIR Implementation Guide
 The built version of this FHIR Implementation Guide can be found [here](http://build.fhir.org/ig/nightingaleproject/vital_records_fhir_messaging_ig/branches/main/).